 On 8 June 2018, Ringkjøbing merged with Nordjyske.
 Ringkjøbing was the surviving legal entity.

-Following the merger, the bank reported a consolidated asset base of DKK49.7 billion (around €6.7 billion) as of end-2018 (end-2017: DKK25.8 billion).
+The bank reported a consolidated asset base of DKK52.4 billion (around €7.0 billion) as of end-June 2019 (DKK25.8 billion as of the end of 2017, before the merger).
 As of end-2018, Ringkjøbing operated through a network of 31 branches and had 674 full-time employees.

 Ringkjøbing shares are listed on the NASDAQ Copenhagen Stock Exchange (Ticker: RILBA).
-As of 31 December 2018, the bank's largest shareholders with more than a 5% stake were Nykredit Realkredit A/S (Baa1 positive, baa12) and pension provider Arbejdsmarkedets Tillægspension (ATP).
+As of 31 December 2018, the bank's largest shareholders with more than a 5% stake were Nykredit Realkredit A/S (Baa1 positive, baa1) and pension provider Arbejdsmarkedets Tillægspension (ATP).